VsevolodZaostrovsky/OWModel/New data/data preparing/README.md

-Rust code is changed version of the [parser](https://github.com/Cloda/homework_extracourse/tree/main/vega_ProgEngineer/project).
+Rust code is a changed version of the [parser](https://github.com/Cloda/homework_extracourse/tree/main/vega_ProgEngineer/project).